 The Nespresso Pixie is a higher-end single serve model that produces a barista-style result thanks to a high-pressure pump that fully extracts the flavour of the coffee beans.
 This is a great little espresso maker.
-It even made our list of the best Nespresso coffee machines.
+It even made our list of the top Nespresso models.

 What else do you get for the extra investment?
 A single serve machine that can be programmed to dispense just the strength and volume of coffee you want – if you can’t make it to your local barista and you’re willing to compromise for a fast, simple alternative, this is your best bet.

 Read our review of the Nespresso Pixie here.